 Media Design School

 The Media Design School “is New Zealand’s most awarded tertiary institution for creative and digital technology qualifications.”
-The school offers programs in art, 3D animation and visual effects, programming, motion graphics, and more.
+This gaming school offers programs in art, 3D animation and visual effects, programming, motion graphics, and more.

 As far as games-centric courses and programs, they have: